makinacorpus/makina-states/doc/usage_projects/project_corpus.rst

 The nerve of the war: jinja macros and states, and execution modules
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Project states writing is done by layering a set of macros in a certain order.
+Project states writing is done by layering a set of saltstacl **sls** files  in a certain order.
-Those macros will define and order salt states to deploy and amintain object from end to end.
+Those will ensure an automatic deployment from end to end.
-The salt states and macros will bose abuse of execution modules to gather informations but also act on the underlying system.
+The salt states and macros will abuse of execution modules to gather informations but also act on the underlying system.

 The project common data structure
 ++++++++++++++++++++++++++++++++++